nxm-rs/govstack/README.md

 - **Atomic deployment** ensures all-or-nothing contract creation
 - **Comprehensive testing** with edge case coverage

+## :warning: Security Notes

+> **Warning**
+>
+> These contracts have **not been audited**.
+Use at your own risk.
+>
+> - The code is provided as-is and may contain bugs or vulnerabilities.
+> - Do not use in production or with mainnet funds unless you have performed your own thorough security review and/or audit.
+> - The Nexum Contributors and maintainers take no responsibility for any loss of funds or damages resulting from the use of this code.

 ## Deployment Artifacts

 After deployment, artifacts are saved to `deployments/chainId_timestamp.json`: